One Page CV or Resume – Why is it a Good Idea, How to Write it (an Exercise)

 How Does a One Page CV Help You?

-A 1 page CV exudes confidence.
+A 1 page CV exudes confidence, youth, energy, focus.

 There is an energy about it.
 The opposite is the 45 or 60 year old person with a 20 page CV and he’s uncertain, and he’s lost confidence, and perhaps he feels he’s no longer relevant in the job market.
 But that’s not necessarily true.
 It’s maybe that he’s just presenting himself badly.
+He’d bogged down by the details of his curriculum vitae (“life course”).
+He’s forgotten that the reason he gets hired are really pretty simple and quick to outline.

 My 1 Page CV Challenge to You, NOW